NICTA/cesium-simple-photogrammetry/README.md

 Postprocess
 -----------

-I wasn't able to convert the PhotoScan Collada model directly to glTF due to [an issue with the converter](https://github.com/KhronosGroup/glTF/issues/339).
+I wasn't able to convert the PhotoScan Collada model directly to glTF due to [an issue with the exporter](https://github.com/KhronosGroup/glTF/issues/339).
-To work around this I used the OpenCollada maya plugin to import the model, then re-assigned the shader (as a Maya surface shader).
+To work around this I used the OpenCollada Maya plugin (builds [here](http://opencollada.fl4re.com/)) to import the model, then re-assigned the shader (as a Maya surface shader).
 I also trimmed some polygons from the mesh.
-The model was then re-exported again with the OpenCollada maya plugin.
+The model was then re-exported again with the OpenCollada Maya plugin.
-Make sure texture paths in the Collada model are relative (e.g. change 'file://path/to/my/file.jpg' to 'file.jpg').
+Make sure texture paths in the Collada model are relative (e.g. change `file://path/to/my/file.jpg` to `file.jpg`).

-Hopefully as the glTF converter improves this postprocess step will not be required.
-If working with Autodesk Maya or 3DS Max I strongly suggest using the OpenCollada plugin, builds of which can be found [here](http://opencollada.fl4re.com/).

 Convert
 -------